9/20/21

 Clubman Country Club Shampoo (Pinaud)

-When it comes to shampoo, people like to break out the scorn machine.
-I'm guilty of it too, a derision often aimed at the low-brow work perfumers are forced to offer shampoo makers.
+When it comes to shampoo, people are scornful.
+I'm guilty of it, my derision aimed at the cheap work perfumers must offer shampoo makers.
 I imagine the chemical composition of generic shampoo limits their options, and the result is a yawniverse of apple-tini and cherry blossom hand soap.
 Some five-star luxury hotels and resorts bring their A-game by spending cheese on A-list perfumers to perfume their toiletries, presumably with good results.
-I'm just another rube, so my hotel experiences are limited to the average airport layover boarding house, where they just decant Prell into little plastic squirt bottles with the hotel chain logo stamped on them.
+I'm just another rube, so my hotel experiences are limited to the average airport layover boarding houses where they decant Prell into little plastic squirt bottles with the hotel parent company's logo stamped on them.

 9/1/21